PB Fintech – Another Platform Play

 90+% market share in a fast-growing online insurance distribution market with high brand recall for PolicyBazaar

-50+% market share in digital consumer credit marketplace and the only profitable platform in PaisaBazaar
+50+% market share in the digital consumer credit marketplace and the only profitable platform in PaisaBazaar

 Experienced management team